Skip to Content

 Introduction

-Given these definitions, we introduce Prisma as a distributed action-learning incubator, who’s work is to apply practice on-the-ground in spaces of experimentation in order to unlock whole-system transition pathways.
+Given these definitions, we introduce Prisma as a distributed action-learning incubator, who’s work is to apply systems-change practice on-the-ground in spaces of experimentation in order to unlock whole-system transition pathways.

 Footnotes